Kigamba/youtubeplaylistdownloader/CONTRIBUTING.md

 ```bash
 make docker-push
 ```

-If you want to test docker container run following command.
+If you want to test docker container or want to have build server environment, run following command:
 ```bash
 make console
 ```